mbcarbonetto/qiime2-session/Hands-on.md

 **Note:** every task that you will perfom is going to be marked with this symbol &#x1F536;

+   Questions to further analyse results will be marked with this symbol :question:

 ### 0. Data set and input files

 &#x1F536; You will need to download the files we will use in this session from this [link](https://github.com/mbcarbonetto/qiime2-session/tree/master/files)